 The winter season can leave your skin looking dull and patchy.
 The use of heavy products during chilly months can also lead to some leftover dead skin cells.
 To get a healthy glow back, you need to exfoliate!

 Gently exfoliating can take away dull winter skin and unblock pores.
 Exfoliating can also make all your other products work faster as they're able to penetrate more deeply into skin's many layers.
 Exfoliation doesn't need to be physical, you can use a serum with vitamin C or products with natural hydroxy acids in them to promote natural exfoliation, which helps brighten skin from within.

-If you experience some dryness after switching to a lighter moisturizer (and if unpredictable spring weather happens to go from warm back to cold), consider using a deeply hydrating overnight mask once a week.
+If you experience some dryness after switching to a lighter moisturizer (and if unpredictable spring weather happens to go from warm back to cold), consider using a deeply hydrating hyaluronic acid overnight mask once a week.
 This overnight treatment can rejuvenate your skin by saturating it with ingredients that help defend it against pollutants and oxidation.

 Your self-care ritual during springtime can make a huge difference in how your skin will look.
 Develop a personalized beauty routine that can efficiently handle your skin's seasonal needs and treat yourself like royalty at the same time, because looking after yourself shouldn't feel like a chore, it should be fun!

 Soak in all the glory, beauty, and fun that springtime offers, just be sure to give your skin a little extra TLC this time of the year!